-The group noted the good progress has been made in the implementation of non-LTE in fast forward models.
+The group noted that good progress has been made in the implementation of non-LTE in fast forward models.
 Two items regarding the implementation of non-LTE in fast models were discussed, specifically:

-- Where to get the vibration temperature profiles?
-(Manuel Lopez-Puertas, IAA) - What are the accuracies of the current fast model parameterisations?
+- Where to get the vibration temperature profiles? (e.g. Manuel Lopez-Puertas, Istituto de Astrofisica de Andalucia (IAA)) - What are the accuracies of the current fast model parameterisations?